Dog who survived 72 days in mountains after owner's death is regaining weight, back on hiking trails - KESQ

 Associated Press

-A dog who survived more than 10 weeks by her owner who died of hypothermia while hiking in the Colorado mountains has regained weight and is back on the trails.
-Dana Holby’s husband, Rich Moore, did not return from a hike on Aug.
-19. A hunter found the couple’s 3-year-old dog, Finney, with his body on Oct.
-30. She had lost half of her body weight.
-Holby told The Associated Press that she’s gained most of it back and is able to go on hikes of up to 4 or 5 miles a day.
+A faithful dog who survived after spending more than 10 weeks by her owner who died of hypothermia while hiking in the Colorado mountains has regained most of the weight she lost during her ordeal and is back on the trails, the family said Thursday.

+Rich Moore, 71, of Pagosa Springs, Colorado, set out with his Jack Russell terrier named Finney to climb Blackhead Peak on Aug.
+19, but didn’t return home.
+A dayslong search between the peak and his vehicle was unsuccessful.

+A hunter found his body and a very protective Finney in the San Juan Mountains of southwestern Colorado on Oct.
+30. Finney had lost about half her body weight and her ribs were visible, officials have said.